CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-profile-subprofiles.md

-# REST API: request subprofiles from profile
+# REST API: GET profile subprofiles

 Subprofiles are to a collection what regular profiles are to a database.
 To request the subprofiles that represent a certain profile in a certain